 What are SharePoint pages?

-SharePoint pages are used to present content to end users.
+SharePoint pages are key collaboration tools and are primarily used to present content to end users.
 Generally, you’ll use two different types of pages:

-Navigation pages act as a jumping off point for end users to navigate your site.
+Act as a jumping-off point for end users to navigate your site.
 For example, the home page of your intranet is a type of navigation page that presents different categories and potentially some high-level information.

 Think carefully about this page, as it will affect how your users are able to move through the rest of your intranet and sites and find the information they’re looking for.